 all applications found in the available path (either

-To ease the use of the applications, and to avoid extensive
+To ease the use of the applications, and try avoiding extensive

-environment customizations; ready-to-use scripts are provided by the OTB
+environment customization, ready-to-use scripts are provided by the OTB

-installation to launch each application.
-They take care of adding the
+installation to launch each application, and takes care of adding the

 standard application installation path to the